 - 2 lbs red and gold potatoes quartered

 - 1 head green cabbage cut into large wedges

-Cook on 90 minutes using the meat/stew setting or high pressure for 90 minutes.
+- Cook for 90 minutes using the meat/stew setting or high pressure.
 Once time is up, quick release pressure.

-Remove corned beef to a baking sheet and place under the broiler for about 10 minutes while cooking the vegetables.
+- Remove corned beef to a baking sheet and place under the broiler for 9-10 minutes.

-Cook at high pressure for 8-10 minutes.
-Do a quick pressure release before removing vegetables.
+- Cook at high pressure for 8-10 minutes.
+Do a quick-release before removing vegetables.

 * Please note – Savings information is based on Colorado pricing and the Safeway Coupon Policy for the Denver Division which includes Colorado, Nebraska, New Mexico, Wyoming and South Dakota.
 Your market may vary.
 Prices may vary per location*